LokiJin/SalesOS-Agent/README.md

 **Learn how AI agents use multiple tools to answer questions by building a working sales assistant.**

-This project walks through the core concepts of agentic AI: how an LLM decides which tools to use, how vector search finds relevant documents, and how everything connects together.
+This project provides a baseline to explore a few core concepts of agentic AI: how an LLM decides which tools to use, how vector search finds relevant documents, and how everything connects together.
 Not prod ready, just built for learning.

 ---